caribank/yawarana-sketch/output/github/README.md

 the possessed noun (the head) is often marked for being possessed by a suffix; an unambiguous label for this counterpart of the genitive is pertensive ([Dixon 2010](#source-dixon2010basic)).
-The choice of suffix is lexically conditioned; while most nouns take *-ri* ‘PERT’, some take *-ti*.
+The choice of suffix is lexically conditioned; while most nouns take *-ri* ‘PERT’ , some take *-ti* .
 Unpossessed nouns generally are unmarked, but some 15 nouns
 \[todo: which? list nouns\] bear the suffix *-të* ‘NPERT’ when they appear without a possessor.